12 Best Roof Shingle Colors for 2026 (Most Popular Picks)

 Desert Tan by Owens Corning

 Desert Tan is a light, warm hue that pairs well with stucco homes or beige siding.
-It’s a timeless option that reflects heat, keeping homes cooler during those toasty, midwest summer months.
+It’s a timeless option that reflects heat, keeping homes cooler during those toasty, Midwest summer months.

 Amber by CertainTeed